Docs / Device Manual

 Close-up of the side power switch on the front PCBA with the silkscreen ON / OFF label

-Side power switch on the front PCBA, with the ON / OFF labels visible in silkscreen.
+Side power switch on the front PCBA, ON / OFF labelled in silkscreen.

-Full startup sequence: boot animation, steady green during SD scan, then flashing blue during GPS acquisition.
+Full startup: boot animation, steady green during SD scan, then flashing cyan during GPS acquisition.

-The CollarID Mk II uses the status LED (paw print, top of cover) and a pair of charge LEDs (red and green, near the USB-C port) to communicate state.
-This is the canonical reference for what each pattern means.
+The status LED (paw print, top of cover) and the charge LEDs (red + green, near USB-C) communicate device state.
+This is the canonical reference.

 Boot animation